MTechZilla/style-guide/frontend/README.md

 “For configuring prettier go to settings icon then hit setting option search for prettier then select on prettier in Extensions section following UI will be open then configure it. ( configure process solution may vary with vs code versions if this process not worked search it on google).”
 ![prettier-config](https://github.com/MTechZilla/style-guide/blob/dev/images/prettier-config.png)

-## Web Vitals:

-What is Web Vitals? ["Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web." ](https://www.google.com)

-Rules for web vitals:

-    * First time load: 2s
-    * Largest content full paint: 1s
-    * First Input Delay: NA
-    * Cumulative layout shift: NA

-For checking web scores use lighthouse on the google chrome browser

 ## VS-Code Configurations and extensions:

 -   Eslint